possibly-wrong/blackjack/readme.txt

 casino rule variations, similar to those specified in the data files for the Blackjack game (see above).

-There are two additional options not available in the game.
-The first is the playing strategy for split hands, which may be any of three
+In addition to the rule variations available in the game, you may specify the playing strategy for split hands, which may be any of three
 possibilities:

 1. CDZ-, or composition-dependent zero-memory, where "pre-split" optimal